arda-e/express-api-gateway/load-test/README.md

 # Load Testing Container

-This container, written in TypeScript, generates 100,000 unique users using the OpenAI API and then runs a k6 test that registers each user through the gateway.
+This container generates 100,000 unique users using the OpenAI API and then runs a k6 script that registers each user through the gateway.
+Before starting, a health check verifies Elasticsearch, Kibana, and the gateway are reachable.
 Test metrics are pushed to Elasticsearch.

 ## Usage